kiboschool/wdf-chicken-peanut-stew/gradescope/README.md

 ```

 3. Double-check that the tests still pass, and that the tests don't specify anything that isn't in the instructions in the student-facing README.

+Note: jest and the custom reporter need some config.
+A good starting point is to just copy package.json and jest.config.js from a working repo and then modify it if needed.

 ## Autograder config steps